 JK Rowling: New women and equalities minister’s past comments ‘nonsensical’

-Anneliese Dodds and Bridget Phillipson head up the new women and equalities team under the Labour Government.
+Anneliese Dodds and Bridget Phillipson were named as heading up the new women and equalities team under the Labour Government.

 Support truly